qgis/QGIS-Documentation/source/docs/developers_guide/processingtesting.rst

   type: vector

-Add the expected GML and XSD in the folder.
+Add the expected GML and XSD files in the folder.

 Vector with tolerance
 ^^^^^^^^^^^^^^^^^^^^^

 Sometimes different platforms create slightly different results which are still acceptable.
-In this case (but only then) you may also use additional properties to define how exactly a layer is compared.
+In this case (but only then) you may also use additional properties to define how a layer is compared.

 To deal with a certain tolerance for output values you can specify a ``compare`` property for an output.
 The compare property can contain sub-properties for